 Kilt, Thompsn Grey tartan

+5-yard kilt, sewn in Scotland.
 11 oz.
 PV from Marton Mills.
+Thompson Grey tartan.

-Which kilt for you
+Which kilt for you and where to buy it?

-Kilt wearing is for your sparetime.
+Kilt wearing is for non-formal events

 And if you, like me and many, many other kilt wearers around the world, have no Scottish roots, it is rather unlikely that you should ever be invited to an event, where formal kilt wear is an option or mandatory.

-High potential for wearing a kilt are weekends and holidays, and days where you are working from your home and in the evenings.
-What you need for these purposes is a kilt to replace jeans, a kilt to replace shorts, a kilt to replace chinos, rather than kilt outfits to replace evening suits and tuxes etc. In other words, a kilt for casual and smart casual wear.
+What you need for these purposes is a kilt to replace jeans, chinos, and shorts, rather than a kilt outfits to replace evening suits and tuxes etc. In other words, a kilt for casual and smart casual wear.
+That said, a kilt for smart casual wear is, with the right accessories also perfect for the opera house, the concert hall, theater, and Michelin restaurants, should so you wish.

 For people seeing you in a kilt, their first thought is not, whether your kilt is cheap or expensive.
 It is the fact that you are wearing a kilt.
 Probably this is their only thought.